 - c-d.
 The project would not substantially alter the drainage pattern on site or cause a significant increase in erosion or siltation on or off the project site.
+Improvement plans prepared prior to the issuance of a building permit would ensure that the proposed project does not increase runoff flow rate or volume as a result of project implementation.
+General Plan Policy CON-50 c) requires discretionary projects, including this project, to meet performance standards designed to ensure peak runoff in 2-, 10-, 50-, and 100-year events following development is not greater than predevelopment conditions.
 Impacts would be less than significant. - e.
 The preliminary grading and drainage plan has been reviewed by the Engineering Division.
 As conditioned, impacts would be less than significant. - f.
-A review of all parcels within 500-feet of the subject site's property line was conducted to identify any potential hazardous spills and none were identified.
+Samples of groundwater were collected by others from the vineyard well at the end of the 25-hour constant rate pumping test in October 2014.
+Elevated concentrations of manganese were detected in the onsite vineyard well to be used to supply the domestic use portion of the winery water demands.
+Treatment would be required to address this issue via a reverse osmosis system.
 Impacts from the project to water quality would be less than significant. - g/h.
-The project site is located outside the boundaries of the 100 and 500 year flood hazard zones.
-Accordingly, no impact would occur. - i/j.
+The site lies outside the boundaries of the 100 and 500 year flood hazard boundaries.
+No impacts would occur. - i/j.
 The parcel is not located in an area that is subject to inundation by tsunamis, seiches, or mudflows.
 Impacts would be less than significant.

 Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact Х. LAI ND USE AND PLANNING.
-Would the project: a) Physically divide an established community? \boxtimes b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes C) Conflict with any applicable habitat conservation plan or natural community conservation plan? \boxtimes a-c.
+Would the project: a) Physically divide an established community? \boxtimes b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes c) Conflict with any applicable habitat conservation plan or natural community conservation plan? \boxtimes a-c.
 The project would not occur within an established community, nor would it result in the division of an established community.